 How does one figure out that in a country that has oil in abundance, poverty is rife and one has to walk and does not own a car?
 How, in a land where seafood is in abundance and the majority of the people cannot afford the price?

 What about the men who risk their lives deep down in the belly of the earth, extracting the treasures there from and do not own one single piece of it, or a miniscule share on the market?
 So many inequities exist locally and globally that are affecting the quality of life for those who are domiciled therein insomuch that Jesus makes it known when we have wealth, we must be careful of hoarding it for us and ours.

 Jesus, not wanting to get in the middle of family matters, sounds a warning to all those who would not do right when it comes to giving to others that which is due to them.
 What a difference it would make if from a national, social, educational, financial, personal and spiritual perspective if we give to our brothers and sisters their portion of the bounty that belongs to them.

-E-mail email@example.com with your concerns, comments and prayer requests.
+E-mail email@example.com with your prayer requests, concerns and comments.
+God's Blessings!